 Your printed armor pieces are most likely going to need a lot of post-processing work.
 This is especially true if you are using them to cosplay and want them to look as realistic as possible.

 If any of your armor pieces needed supports or rafts to print, you’ll need to remove them before you can do anything else.
-If this is a step you absolutely dread, it may be worth it to invest in a 3D printer with a dual extruder that supports PVA.
+If this is a step you absolutely dread, it may be worth it to invest in a dual extruder 3D printer that supports PVA.
 It dissolves in water, so you can just run your model under the faucet to break off the supports.

 Assembling the pieces

 If you split any models to make them fit on a smaller build plate, you will need to assemble them into one piece by gluing them together with super glue, two-part epoxy, or other strong plastic glues.
-MakerBot has a great video and picture tutorial on the whole process, so if you need help getting good results, they can show you the best techniques.
+These are a variety of ways to glue 3D prints, and the adhesive you use will depend on the type of filament that you 3D printed in.
+For more information you can check out our dedicated article on the subject.

 Let’s talk about everyone’s least favorite part of post-processing: sanding.
 It takes a long time and a lot of elbow grease, but sanding is pretty much a requirement of you want a smooth finish on your armor.